 This new finish to the alloy wheels presents a new challenge when it comes to repairing damage.
 As you might expect, the ingenuity of the modern alloy wheel repair technician has developed a number of different methods to fix a damaged diamond cut alloy wheel should a kerb have made an unwelcome approach.
 Our SMARTvan Diamond van builds are fitted with a full CNC lathe for repairing damaged Diamond Cut Alloy wheels back to OEM finish.

 There are 3 types of repair methods for Diamond Cut Alloy Wheels generally offered:

 1) Paint - The wheel can be painted to either match the original finish as close as possible or an entirely new colour of the customers choosing.
-The SMARTbooth is ideal for alloy wheel repairs or the refinishing of any small items & components.
+You can choose a Custom Van Builds that's ideal for alloy wheel repairs or the refinishing of any small items & components.

 2) Polish - Using a variety of different grades of abrasive and polishing compounds, the surface is polished to closely resemble the ‘shine’ of the original diamond cut finish.

 3) Re-Cut - Practically identical to the original finish, the wheel face is cut on a CNC lathe which removes the damage and replicates the same reflective ‘DVD’ appearance.

 Here’s a closer look at the 3 methods in a little more detail:

 1. How to refurbish by painting

 This VW alloy was originally painted black with a diamond cut face.
 The damage was repaired and then the black sections were masked off – a process that takes both patience and skill.
 The face of the spokes are then painted in a very fine silver to match the original finish as closely as possible.
 The masking is removed and a protective gloss clearcoat is applied.